A Vector Monotonicity Assumption for Multiple Instruments: Identification under VM with binary instruments

-\end{proposition} \begin{proof} See the Supplemental Material for direct proof of this form. \end{proof} Proposition \ref{2slslike} reveals that such 2SLS-like estimands also uncover a weighted average of the $\Delta_g$, where the weight placed on each compliance group $g$ is governed by the covariance between $\mathcal{D}_g(Z_i)$ and $h(Z_i)$.
-Comparing with Equation \ref{deltaw}, we see that a 2SLS-like estimand can identify $\Delta_c$ if the function $h$ is chosen in such a way that $Cov(\mathcal{D}_{g}(Z_i), h(Z_i))=E[c(g,Z_i)]$ for all the compliance groups $g$.
-However, since the covariance operator is linear, the linear dependencies examined in Section \ref{manybinary} translate into a set of linear restrictions among these weights, captured by the matrix $M_J$.
-Property M guarantees that the vector of $E[c(g(F),Z_i)]$ across Sperner families $F$ belongs to the column-space of the matrix $M_J$, whatever the distribution of $Z_i$.
-What remains to secure identification is then simply to tune the covariances for the simple compliance groups, which is achieved by the construction of $h(Z_i)$ in Theorem \ref{thmid}.
+These estimands therefore also uncover a weighted average of the $\Delta_g$, similar to (\ref{deltaw}).
+In (\ref{2slslike}) however, the weight placed on each response group $g$ is governed by the covariance between $D_g(Z_i)$ and $h(Z_i)$.
+Thus a simple IV estimand using $h(Z_i)$ can identify $\Delta_c$ if the function $h$ is chosen in such a way that $Cov(D_{g}(Z_i), h(Z_i))=\mathbbm{E}[c(g,Z_i)]$ for each of the response groups $g$.
+Since the covariance operator is linear, the linear dependencies among the functions $D_g(\cdot)$ captured by the matrix $M$ in Section \ref{manybinary} translate into a linear restrictions that must hold among the $\mathbbm{E}[c(g,Z_i)]$.
+Property M guarantees that the $\mathbbm{E}[c(g,Z_i)]$ satisfy these restrictions, regardless of the distribution of $Z_i$.
+What remains is then to simply ``tune'' the covariances $Cov(D_{g}(Z_i), h(Z_i))$ for each simple response group $g \in \mathcal{G}^s$ by careful choice of $h(\cdot)$.
+This is possible when the instruments have full support via the function $h(\cdot)$ defined in Theorem \ref{thmid}.
+A direct proof of Theorem \ref{thmid} along these lines is provided in the Online Appendix.
+The main proof provided in Appendix \ref{proofs} is more involved, and is structured around building a foundation for the comparison to the identification approach of MTW2 in Appendix \ref{sec:compare}.